steqeq/0000/README.md

 from the list provided above for compatibility purposes.

 #### Not supported or limited support under ROCm

+Use of any CPU as an OpenCL compute device is not supported by ROCm.

 ##### Limited support

 * ROCm 2.0.x should support PCIe 2.0 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and older Intel Xeon and Intel Core Architecture and Pentium CPUs.
 However, we have done very limited testing on these configurations, since our test farm has been catering to CPUs listed above.
 This is where we need community support. _If you find problems on such setups, please report these issues_.